 Perhaps the song is about a weekend fling, the freedom of time spent away, as from office life, when a free heart gets heavy again, when Monday morning arrives, and the weekend has dispersed.

 As far as the discography by The Church, Gold Afternoon Fix followed their record Starfish, their 1988 album, which was a major achievement for them, and which contains the exemplary melody Under the Milky Way.
-The record Priest = Aura followed two years after the fact, in 1992, which Kilbey further views as the band’s show-stopper.
-Steve Kilbey recalls fondly the 1990s in Sydney, Australia, he’s said on Twitter–I imagine that is the place where he withdrew.
+The record Priest = Aura followed two years after the fact, in 1992.
+Steve Kilbey recalls fondly the 1990s in Sydney, Australia, he’s said on Twitter.

-Gold Afternoon Fix is an album I like, and albums by The Church are often pretty good.
+Gold Afternoon Fix is an album I like.
 The band did have trouble getting the percussion for Gold Afternoon Fix correct, and drummer Richard Ploog only plays drums on four of the songs on the album.
 The other songs have the beat of a drum machine.

 Other than Steve Kilbey writing occasional new material with a drum machine, the band had never considered using that kind of percussion on an album.
 They’d become known for being a great beat.
 Richard Ploog, the drummer, couldn’t finish recording the drums for Gold Afternoon Fix, however.